Farzam-MDN/JustShareKeys/README.md

 ```
 Now you should be prompted with a message asking for an input.
 Type 'client' without the quotation marks and press enter key.
-A quick test: go to the client machine open a youtube video.
+A quick test: go to the client machine open a Youtube video.
 Now go to the server machine and press 'Right arrow' key followed by 'Space' key.
-Now on the client machine the youtube video should be fast forwarded and stopped as a result.
+Now on the client machine the Youtube video should be fast forwarded and stopped as a result.
 Also if you look inside the terminal (which is running Connect.py) you should see messages stating 'Enter' key and 'Right arrow' key have been pressed.
 If this quick test was successful then everything is set!
 To learn how to better use the application read the section below (titled: running the tests)